 Lastly, let us mention a possibility of domain walls passing through the Earth.
-In our scenario, $\Delta \Phi$ becomes smaller by $c_\gamma \alpha$ after the domain wall going through the Earth.
+If we live in the vacuum R, $\Delta \Phi$ becomes smaller by $c_\gamma \alpha$ after the domain wall goes through the Earth.
 Also, if the ALP is coupled to the SM fermions, a distinctive signal pattern may be obtained in detectors located at different places in the GNOME experiment~\cite{Masia-Roig:2019hsy}.
 That said, the probability of this event to take place in a period of $\D t$ is $\sim \D t\, H_0$ with $H_0$ being the Hubble constant, and it is very unlikely to happen in the data-taking time, as long as the domain walls follow the scaling solution.
 Also the domain wall may spend $\Delta t\sim 10^3 s \(\frac{10^{-18}\EV}{m_\phi}\)$ to go through the Earth, which may also be too long to observe~\cite{Masia-Roig:2019hsy}.